 When using a pallet in craft and do-it-yourself projects, you may want to watch out for these possible contaminants related to the different types of wood used to make pallets.
 This article will help you know how to choose the best pallet for your next DIY project.

 Pressure-treated and fumigated wood

 Some pallet manufacturers use pressure to force chemicals like formaldehyde into the wood to prevent decay and pest infestation.
 However, you may not want to use these chemical-treated pallets inside your house, for this reason.
 Also, fumigated wood is treated with pesticides, which also isn’t great from a health standpoint.

-KD- is Kiln dried, means they put the pallet in a kiln to dry it out and remove moister, and thus prevent fungal growth.
+KD- is Kiln-dried, which means they put the pallet in a kiln to dry it out and remove moister, thus preventing fungal growth.
 However, this does not mean the pallet is “heat-treated” wood.
-This is a good pallet for DIY projects that don’t require heat treated wood.
+This is a good pallet for DIY projects that don’t require heat-treated wood.

 You also may want to consider the source of your pallets (however companies tend to reuse pallets, so this may be hard to determine) and what types of contamination your pallets may have been exposed to.
 Things such as water, mold, vermin, insects, chemicals, and even bacteria such as E. coli and Listeria have been found on pallets.